dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertFilesCount()`

-Check if the specified directory has the specified files count:
+Assert that directory has the given number of files:

 ```php
 $this->assertFilesCount('./some/folder', 3);